ART CLASSIC CARS

 For their first Targa Florio in 1965, the two ASA-Ferrari did very well, taking 3rd and 4th position in class, 17th and 21st overall.

-Left: the 1800 cc ASA at the 1966 Targa Florio.
-Right: the vetroresina car for sale, same reclined headlights, different engine hood
+Left: the 1800 ASA at the 1966 Targa Florio.
+Right: the vetroresina car for sale, same unique combination of reclined headlights AND side air vents.

 This car, race # 202, retired after a crash, not too severe though, as seen on the pictures.
 No records exist after the race but it was clearly not damaged to the point of being wrecked.
 What happened then ?
 Since it was, apart from the bigger engine, similar to a production car, it is probable that the Targa-Florio car was retro-fitted with a standard engine, and once the bodywork was repaired, sold to a client.